brendanwelzien/cybersecurity/Security-Fundamentals/1-Security-Layers.md

 **Risk Management**

-- in a risk assessment environment it is common to record risks in a _risk register_ (documentation of risks, impacts, controls, and other info required by RM program)
+- in a risk assessment environment it is common to record risks in a _*isk register* (documentation of risks, impacts, controls, and other info required by RM program)

 **Dealing with Risks**